Wujingqian/EventSpecPS/README.md

-# Official Repository for EventSpecPS: Photometric Stereo with Multispectral Reflectance Using an Event Camera [ECCV 2026]
+### Official Repository of EventSpecPS: Photometric Stereo with Multispectral Reflectance Using an Event Camera [ECCV 2026]